-The printing press arrived late at the Cape, and when it finally did, it took another century before the first publications by women came rolling from the press, initially with the strong influence of the Bible clearly audible.
-Gradually, as women started to receive a better education, a literature of world stature came into being in Afrikaans.
-Through the eyes of these women we can see the tumultuous history of South Africa passing by, from colonisation up to democracy.
+The printing press arrived late at the Cape, and when it finally did, it took another century before the first publications by women appeared.
+Initially their writing bore a strong biblical influence, but gradually, as women began to have access to better educational opportunities, they began to produce literature of world stature in Afrikaans.
+Through this literature, we can see women’s perspectives on the tumultuous history of South Africa from colonisation to democracy as it unfolded.

-This book is crucial for researchers of language development and (historical) texts by women.
-It is also indispensable for everyone interested in world literature and its development – and in particular in South Africa.
+This book is crucial for researchers of language development and historical texts by women.
+It is also indispensable for everyone interested in world literature and its development, particularly in South Africa.

 Pieta van Beek is a researcher at the Universities of Utrecht and Stellenbosch and her publications are predominantly on the polyglot seventeenth-century learned woman Anna Maria van Schurman, who was the first female university student.
 Her book Brieven van overzee: Ida Gerhardt nabij is about her friendship and correspondence with the poet Ida Gerhardt.
-With Dineke Ehlers she co-authored the textbook Oranje boven: Nederlands voor Zuid-Afrika.on the polyglot seventeenth-century learned woman Anna Maria van Schurman, who was the first female university student.
-Her book Brieven van overzee: Ida Gerhardt nabij is about her friendship and correspondence with the poet Ida Gerhardt.
 With Dineke Ehlers she co-authored the textbook Oranje boven: Nederlands voor Zuid-Afrika.

 Annemarié van Niekerk was for many years a university lecturer and literary critic in South Africa before moving to the Netherlands.
 She has published numerous articles on Women’s Literature, Gender Studies and Literary History and has compiled various anthologies of African and South African women’s writing.
 Currently she is book reviewer for the Dutch newspaper Trouw and writes a column for the Belgian sociocultural magazine Streven.